convox/convox/docs/example-apps/rails.md

 # Rails

-You can find an example Rails app [here](https://github.com/convox-examples/rails).
-You can clone this repository locally to run and experiment with it.
+We have provided an [example Rails app](https://github.com/convox-examples/rails) that you can deploy using Convox.
+To give this a try, start by cloning this repository.

 ### Preparing your environment

-Before we begin you will need to install the `convox` CLI and a development Rack:
+Let's begin with installing the `convox` CLI and a deploying a development Rack.
+Use the documentation links below to execute these initial steps:

 * [Command Line Interface](../installation/cli.md)
 * [Development Rack](../installation/development-rack)

 ### Preparing your application

-To deploy your rails application in your local rack your need to make a few changes to it.
+Now that we have the `convox` CLI installed and we've deployed our development Rack, next is preparing our rails application.
+Before we deploy the application to our local development Rack, we'll need to make a few changes:

 **1.** Starting from the [ruby:3.0.0](https://hub.docker.com/_/ruby/) image, the `Dockerfile` defines the steps necessary to turn the application code into an image that is ready to run.

-[This](https://github.com/convox-examples/rails/blob/master/Dockerfile) `Dockerfile` has 3 steps and they are executed in a particular order to take advantage of Docker's build caching behavior.
+This [Dockerfile](https://github.com/convox-examples/rails/blob/master/Dockerfile) has 3 steps that must be executed in a particular order to take advantage of Docker's build caching behavior:

-1. `bundle install` and `yarn install` are run to install dependencies after copying just the files needed to run these commands.
-This will ensure that the output these commands are cached unless one of these files changes.
+1. After copying over the files needed to run them, `bundle install` and `yarn install` are ran to install the application dependencies.
+When this happens, it will ensure that the command output is cached, unless one of these files changes.

-2. The application source is copied over.
-These files will change frequently so this step of the build will very rarely be cached.
+2. Next, the application source is copied over.
+These files will change frequently, so this step of the build will very rarely be cached.

-3. Finally, after setting the appropriate environment variables the assets are precompiled.
+3. Finally after setting the appropriate environment variables, the assets are precompiled.

-To run your application you will need a Dockerfile.
+To run your application, you will need a Dockerfile, so let's walk through that process:

-1. Create a file in the root of your project with the name `Dockerfile` the content of our [example](https://github.com/convox-examples/rails).
-Notice that ours uses ruby-3.0 as a base image, if you need a different version feel free to change the version on the first line of the file to a valid ruby Docker image.
+1. Create a file in the root of your project with the name `Dockerfile` the content of our [example app](https://github.com/convox-examples/rails).
+Notice that ours uses ruby-3.0 as a base image, so if you need a different version, feel free to change the version on the first line of the file to a suitable ruby Docker image.

 **2.** The `convox.yml` manifest explains how to run the application.
 The manifest for this application has two sections: